 The Oregon National Primate Research Center (ONPRC) is located on approximately 165 acres of land just west of Portland, Oregon, within the Hillsboro city limits.
 In addition to a variety of nonhuman primate housing, the Center maintains dedicated behavioral, clinical medicine, imaging, pathology and surgical facilities and services.

-The majority of the ONPRC's nonhuman primates (NHPs) live in group enclosures: sheltered facilities with temperature-controlled indoor portions connected to outdoor runs, one-acre, grassy, outdoor corrals enriched with play equipment or indoor group housing.
-The remaining NHPs are housed in appropriate caging as required by federal regulations and guidelines.
-Every attempt is made to house animals in pairs or groups whenever possible, and thus nearly all caged animals are socially housed.
-To ensure compatibility and psychological well-being, all NHPs participate in ONPRC's behavioral management program (see Behavioral Services).
+The majority of the ONPRC's nonhuman primates (NHPs) live in group enclosures: sheltered facilities with temperature-controlled indoor outdoor runs, one-acre, grassy, outdoor corrals enriched with play equipment and indoor group housing.
+The remaining NHPs are housed in appropriate caging consistent with federal regulations and guidelines.
+Every attempt is made to socially house animals whenever possible, and thus nearly all indoor housed animals are paired or live in groups.
+In order to ensure compatibility and psychological well-being, all NHPs participate in ONPRC's behavioral management program (see Behavioral Services).